INDUSTRIAL CHEMICALS – POSSIBLE CARCINOGEN (IARC 2B)

 Both inhalation and dermal contact are important routes of occupational exposure to 1,4-dioxane.

-CAREX Canada estimates that approximately 3,600 Canadian are exposed to 1,4-dioxane in the workplace.
+CAREX Canada estimates that approximately 3,000 Canadian are exposed to 1,4-dioxane in the workplace.
 The industry with the largest number of workers exposed to 1,4-dioxane is pharmaceutical and medicine manufacturing, followed by professional, scientific, and technical services.
-The largest occupational groups exposed are chemical technologists and technicians followed by chemists and chemical plant operators.
+The largest occupational groups exposed are chemical technologists and technicians followed by chemists and chemical plant machine operators.

 A European occupational exposure assessment developed models for three exposure scenarios including producing 1,4-dioxane, formulating products that contain it, and end-use (either of dioxane itself or products containing it).
 Dermal exposures were predicted to be highest during the use of dioxane-containing metal cleaning products (1.5 mg/cm2 skin/day).
 Estimates of inhalation exposure were highest during product formulation; for example adding 1,4-dioxane, and mixing and bagging the final product (typical concentration estimated at 40 mg/m3).